 The areas of law that are covered by the LSP are as follows:

 - Intellectual Property and Information Technology

 See Schedule 2, of the Deed for more details under the areas of law.

 RULES OF USE: How to use this SPC

 This Deed covers the rules of use of the Legal Services Panel.
-The Service Level Agreement (Annexure C to the Deed) provides for minimum service standards, key performance indicators and reporting requirements for Panel firms and roles and responsibilities of the parties to this SPC.
+Annexure-C Service Level Agreement.pdf The Service Level Agreement provides for minimum service standards, key performance indicators and reporting requirements for Panel firms and roles and responsibilities of the parties to this SPC.

 Clients using this SPC are required to consider at the outset, the likely legal cost of the engagement.
 Clients are required to obtain value for money legal services and to encourage competition within the panel arrangement.
 They may do so by:

 - applying existing procurement requirements within their department or agency;

 - using the transaction guidelines referenced in the table below; or